-The below tips have been curated from my own experience and other thyroid patients, to hopefully help you, too.
+The below tips have been curated from my own experience.

 - As off-putting as it may sound, try to keep yourself busy and even mildly active, you should find that you feel better than staying sedentary all day, even though it’s tempting to do so, due to how rubbish you likely feel.
 You could try walking to the end of the street and back a few times, or tidying the house.
 Obviously, don’t push yourself and take it at your own pace.